Charlesetc/charlesetc/_posts/2015-10-29-rust-lifetimes.markdown

 So just to explicitly point out the syntax:

-`example_function<'a>` names the lifetime defined by this function, called `'a`.
+`example_function<'a>` is saying "for any lifetime called `'a`...".
+You can then use this lifetime in the function.

-`&'a i32` says "This is a reference to an integer that has lifetime `'a`", which means it lasts as long as the function where the lifetime was defined.
+`&'a i32` says "This is a reference to an integer that has lifetime `'a`", which means it has to last as long as "any lifetime", but it does not, only as long as the function's scope.

 In other words, the reference to `b` is valid for the lifetime of the function `example_function`.
 When the return value is dereferenced in `main`, Rust complains because `example_function` is over, so it's lifetime has expired.